 In your old age, will you want to travel?
 Imagine taking your entire family on a Euro trip, your grandkids burying their faces in croissants and practicing bad French.
 Or will you want to submerge yourself in all the books you never got to read while you were working and raising a family?
-Will you feel vibrant at 80, out-lapping whippersnappers at the community pool and/or destroying Nazis?
-Will you be the deliciously styled old lady that no longer dresses for any damn person but herself?
+Will you feel vibrant at 80, out-lapping the young whippersnappers at the community pool?
+Will you be that deliciously styled old lady that no longer dresses for any damn person but herself?

 MORE IMPORTANTLY, will you want to take care of your aging body without having to stress about whether you can afford your meds and keep a roof over your head (and the heat cranked to 85 degrees on a cold day)?
-Will you be free from worry about what will happen if you contract Alzheimer’s or dementia, or lose your vision or hearing?
+Will you be free from worry about what will happen if you contract Alzheimer’s or dementia, or lose your vision, hearing, or mobility?

 It’s fucking hard to tell people to save more for retirement.
 Some of you are truly scraping to get by, today, and can’t feasibly save money for 50 years from now.
 If that’s you—it’s okay!!—focus your energy on self-improvement, education, and earning more.
-And don’t you dare beat yourself up over it, ain’t NO use in that mmmkay!!?
+And don’t you dare beat yourself up over it.

 But many of us are avoiding making a change towards financial responsibility, for reasons that are both totally valid and…still excuses.
-While money decisions can feel crippling (should I do this…or this…or this!??), there’s hardly a person out there that shouldn’t be saving more for retirement.
-Make it a goal for this month to increase how much money you contribute to your 401(k) at work (DO IT NOW!) or open up a Roth IRA or other retirement account.
-If you do the latter, start a small automatic monthly transfer of money.
-Even if it’s only $10 or $50, it will add up and it will make a difference.
+Make it a goal for this month to increase how much money you contribute to your 401(k) at work (DO IT NOW!) or open up a Roth IRA (if you qualify) or other retirement account.
+If you open up your own account, set up a small automatic monthly transfer of money.
+Even if it’s only $10 or $50 per month, it will add up and it will make a difference.

 If you can start with $1,000, open an account at Vanguard.